 If your dog is already showing separation stress, or you are wanting to smooth the transition back to normal life, you can try some techniques described below to help your dog.

 Remember, proactive training is always more fun than reactionary training!
 So, start now before you must leave your dog alone.
-Coco will thank you.
+Coco will thank you and enjoy a better quality of life for it.

 1. Let your pooch get accustomed to crate time while you’re still home.